Insomnia (2002 film): Plot

-Burr is put in charge of the shooting investigation, and her team finds the .38 caliber bullet that pierced the officer's leg.
-That night, Dormer walks to an alley and fires the .38 pistol into an animal carcass, then retrieves and cleans the bullet.
-At the morgue, the staffer hands him the bagged bullet retrieved from Eckhart's body, but she is unfamiliar with its type.
-He switches the .38 bullet for the 9 mm slug from Eckhart's body.
-Dormer is plagued by insomnia, brought on by his guilt for killing Eckhart and further exacerbated by the perpetual daylight.
+Burr is assigned to the shooting investigation and finds the .38 bullet that pierced the officer's leg.
+That night, Dormer fires the .38 into an animal carcass, then retrieves and cleans the bullet.
+At the morgue, the pathologist gives him the 9 mm caliber bullet from Eckhart's body, which she doesn't recognize as very few people in the area own pistols.
+Dormer replaces it with the .38 bullet.
+When Burr believes the case is closed, however, Dormer's conscience refuses to let him sign off and he tells her to do another review, which causes her to notice inconsistencies in his statement.